BNPG6 Enkhuizen, 23rd–25th April 2026

 1st session

-01: 9.15–10.00 – Aleike van de Venne and Sebastiaan Ostkamp, The Deventer system as a tool: an introduction (Aleike) and opportunities internationally (Sebastiaan)
+01: 9.15–10.00 – Aleike van de Venne and Nina Jaspers, The Deventer system as a tool: an introduction (Van de Venne) and opportunities internationally (Jaspers)

 02: 10.00–10.25 – Mike van Venrooij, The early 15th-century production of red and grey firing wares in the Netherlands